dsleo/dsleo.github.io/_posts/2026-01-12-the-adjoint.md

 In the meantime, you can share your ideas and contribute on [github](https://github.com/turnstilelabs/adjoint) to help shape your Adjoint.

+## Updating the Prior

+Following the initial release, and thanks to extensive early feedback from both mathematicians and product engineers, several design flaws became clear.
+In particular, the separation between Explore, Prove, and Write created unnecessary cognitive overhead and obscured their underlying continuity.

+The product has since converged toward a single, unifying primitive: the workspace.
+From this shared space, mathematicians can draft notes, explore ideas via chat, and ask an AI to attempt proofs, with results flowing naturally back into their working document.

+Encouragingly, this direction aligns closely with the recent release of [OpenAI's Prism](https://prism.openai.com/), which independently arrives at a similarly workspace-centered model.

 ---
 {: data-content="footnotes"}